MicrosoftDocs/Virtualization-Documentation/windowscontainers/quick_start/hello_world.md

 - and another thing

 ### Step 1: Install Hyper-V ###
 Install Hyper-V using Windows Powershell.
-If you already have Hyper-V installed, you can skip this step and go on to **Step 2: Create a virtual machine**.
+If you already have Hyper-V installed, you can skip this step and go on to [Step 2: Create a virtual machine](hello_world#HelloWorldforWindowsContainersStep2:Createthevirtualmachine).

 - On Windows 10, type: `enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`
 - On Windows Server, type: `Install-WindowsFeature –Name Hyper-V -IncludeManagementTools -Restart`